Boat Club to launch two new boats

 Made by Filippi, one of the leading manufacturers of boats in the world, the two new boats cost in the region of £26,000 each.
 They were paid for, in part, by a sponsored ergathon, as students rowed 220 km – equivalent to the distance from Exeter College, Oxford to Exeter city, Devon – on two rowing machines in the JCR.

 The boats will be named at a ceremony on Sunday 22 May at 1pm which will be attended by Rector Sir Rick Trainor, the Chaplain, Reverend Andrew Allen, donors, students, and members of Exeter College Chapel Choir.
-Alumni and friends of the College are also most welcome to attend the event and can register by clicking here.
+Alumni and friends of the College are also most welcome to attend the event.

 The boats will be named Sandra D, after the wife of Emeritus Fellow Professor Raymond Dwek, whose generosity helped purchase the new boats, and Andúril, after a sword from JRR Tolkien’s The Lord of the Rings, which was reforged to vanquish evil and herald a new age of men.